Azure/azure-sdk-for-js/CONTRIBUTING.md

 - Dependencies between different libraries within the Azure SDK will be locally linked by default.
 This means you can make a local change in a library your library depends on, and it will just work without needing to use awkward "file:" paths in your package.json.
 - When a change is made in a local dependency, Rush will detect that the dependency is dirty and will rebuild it if you attempt to build a project that consumes that dependency.
 - Rush runs project tasks in parallel, subject to the inter-project dependencies that it detects.
 It also performs incremental builds by default, not rebuilding anything unnecessary (unless you tell it to).

+Not every library in the repository is managed by Rush yet.
+Those packages can still be managed using `npm`.

 ## Setting up your environment